-could cause leakage, must be subjected to the following test or its equivalent:
+(d) Each tank with large unsupported or unstiffened flat areas, or with other features whose failure or deformation could cause leakage, must be subjected to the following test or its equivalent:

-- (1) Each complete tank assembly and its support must be vibration tested while mounted to simulate the actual installation. - (2) The tank assembly must be vibrated for 25 hours while two-thirds full of any suitable fluid.
-The amplitude of vibration may not be less than one thirty-second of an inch, unless otherwise substantiated. - (3) The test frequency of vibration must be as follows: - (i) If no frequency of vibration resulting from any r.p.m. within the normal operating range of engine or rotor system speeds is critical, the test frequency of vibration, in number of cycles per minute must, unless a frequency based on a more rational calculation is used, be the number obtained by averaging the maximum and minimum power-on engine speeds (r.p.m.) for reciprocating engine powered rotorcraft or 2,000 c.p.m. for turbine engine powered rotorcraft. - (ii) If only one frequency of vibration resulting from any r.p.m. within the normal operating range of engine or rotor system speeds is critical, that frequency of vibration must be the test frequency. - (iii) If more than one frequency of vibration resulting from any r.p.m. within the normal operating range of engine or rotor system speeds is critical, the most critical of these frequencies must be the test frequency. - (4) Under paragraphs (d)(3)(ii) and (iii) of this section, the time of test must be adjusted to accomplish the same number of vibration cycles as would be accomplished in 25 hours at the frequency specified in paragraph (d)(3)(i) of this section. - (5) During the test, the tank assembly must be rocked at the rate of 16 to 20 complete cycles per minute through an angle of 15 degrees on both sides of the horizontal (30 degrees total), about the most critical axis, for 25 hours.
-If motion about more than one axis is likely to be critical, the tank must be rocked about each critical axis for $12\frac{1}{2}$ hours.
+(1) Each complete tank assembly and its supports must be vibration tested while mounted to simulate the actual installation.

+(2) The tank assembly must be vibrated for 25 hours while two-thirds full of any suitable fluid.
+The amplitude of vibration may not be less than one thirty-second of an inch, unless otherwise substantiated.

+(3) The test frequency of vibration must be as follows:

+(i) If no frequency of vibration resulting from any r.p.m. within the normal operating range of engine or rotor system speeds is critical, the test frequency of vibration, in number of cycles per minute, must, unless a frequency based on a more rational analysis is used, be the number obtained by averaging the maximum and minimum power-on engine speeds (r.p.m.) for reciprocating engine powered rotorcraft or 2,000 c.p.m. for turbine engine powered rotorcraft.

+(ii) If only one frequency of vibration resulting from any r.p.m. within the normal operating range of engine or rotor system speeds is critical, that frequency of vibration must be the test frequency.

+(iii) If more than one frequency of vibration resulting from any r.p.m. within the normal operating range of engine or rotor system speeds is critical, the most critical of these frequencies must be the test frequency.

+(4) Under paragraph (d)(3)(ii) and (iii), the time of test must be adjusted to accomplish the same number of vibration cycles as would be accomplished in 25 hours at the frequency specified in paragraph (d)(3)(i) of this section.
+(5) During the test, the tank assembly must be rocked at the rate of 16 to 20 complete cycles per minute through an angle of 15 degrees on both sides of the horizontal (30 degrees total), about the most critical axis, for 25 hours.
+If motion about more than one axis is likely to be critical, the tank must be rocked about each critical axis for 121/2 hours.

 (Secs.
 313(a), 601, and 603, 72 Stat.
 752, 775, 49 U.S.C.
 1354(a), 1421, and 1423; sec.
 6(c), 49 U.S.C.
-1655(c))

-[Amdt.
-27-12, 42 FR 15045, Mar.
+1655 (c))

+[Doc.
+No. 5084, 29 FR 16150, Dec.
+3, 1964, as amended by Amdt.
+29-13, 42 FR 15046, Mar.
 17, 1977]

-§27.967 Fuel tank installation.
+§29.967 Fuel tank installation.